cristianelias/Invoice-App/README.md

 - [React.js Router DOM v6 docs](https://reactrouter.com/docs/en/v6)
 - [Formik docs](https://formik.org/docs/overview)
 - [FrontendMasters](https://frontendmasters.com/) - Priceless content coming straight from industry leading experts
-- [A Formik POC](https://codesandbox.io/s/formik-nested-fields-tvo0t) - This form is considerably big and it has to be able to add and remove groups of fields without losing the ability of validating them.
-After analyzing it, I've concluded that in order to be maintainable I should use a tool that would help me handle these functionalities.
-So after considering a couple of options I chose Formik.
-I like to slice huge problems into smaller pieces, so that's why I've decided to play with Formik in a codesandbox.
+- [A Formik POC live at Vercel](https://formik-poc-six.vercel.app/) - This form is considerably big and it has to be able to add and remove groups of fields without losing the ability to validate them.
+I decided to use Formik and created this POC while I was learning how to use it.
 After adding a few features I had the knowledge needed to tackle bigger forms.
-Hope it helps you understand Formik better, feel free to reach me at LinkedIn if you need help with it.
+This is the repo BTW... [cristianelias/formik-poc](https://github.com/cristianelias/formik-poc)

 ## Author